Free Guide

 Honey Harvesting

 I don't have a particular extractor I recommend.
 I tried the Vevor 4 frame electric extractor.
 You can watch video where I use it and review it here.
 However, I've read mixed reviews from people stating it arrived dented and they couldn't get a refund.
-When an extractor gets dented there is the potential that it won't worksince it has to spin freely in order to get the honey out of a frame.
+When an extractor gets dented, there is the potential that it won't work since it has to spin freely in order to get the honey out of a frame.
 Additionally, it was a real pain to take apart and clean.
-I mean it took my husband and I multiple tries (and a bit of swearing) before we were able to get it back together
+It took my husband and I multiple tries (and a bit of swearing) before we were able to get it back together

 Comb Honey Harvesting: SimplKomb